eimis-ans/eimis-synapse/README.md

   - a certificate manager
   - a component that manage dns zone on OVH
 - components specific to our stack :
-  - an operator to install keycloak
-  - the keycloak stack
   - the synapse stack and its customization
   - the element-web stack